sasij/MVI/README.md

-# MVI
+# Model View Intent - MVI

-Simple Model View Intent example using Kotlin
+Reactive and simple Model View Intent example using Kotlin and RxJava.
+Use a BehaviourSubject to save your State when your app rotates.

 ### Example of Action